We Asked Black Mothers & Daughters For Their Best Advice

 Jada Bernard, 17, & Monique Bernard, 40, Toronto

-Jada on the best advice her mom gave her: I think that the best advice my mom has given me is to acknowledge my emotions and that it’s okay to cry.
+Jada on the best advice her mum gave her: I think that the best advice my mum has given me is to acknowledge my emotions and that it’s okay to cry.
 This resonated with me because I’m like a sponge.
 I just take everything in, but I never let it out.
-When my mom told me this, it made me feel a sense of relief as it’s okay to take life a day at a time because that’s a part being human.
+When my mum told me this, it made me feel a sense of relief as it’s okay to take life a day at a time because that’s a part being human.

 Monique on the best advice she gave Jada: